DeltaRCM/pyDeltaRCM/docs/source/guides/10min.rst

 That's it!
 You ran the pyDeltaRCM model for one timestep.

-We can visualize the delta bed elevation, thought it's not very exciting after only one timestep...
+We can visualize the delta bed elevation, though it's not very exciting after only one timestep...

 .. code::